Gorey

 Cost Of Living

-The cost of living in Gorey is relatively affordable compared to major cities in Ireland.
-Rent prices, dining out, and everyday expenses are generally reasonable, making it an attractive place to live and visit.
+The cost of living index in Gorey is lower than major cities in Ireland, making it a more affordable place to live and visit.

 Gorey – town in County Wexford, Ireland